NikPnevmatikos/Point-set-polygonization/README.md

 # Point-set-polygonization
-Given a set of 2D Points, create a simple Polygon with min or max
+Given a set of 2D Points, create a simple Polygon with min or max area

  **[Point Set Polygonization](./Point-Set-Polygonization):** Implement two greedy algorithms(inremental or convex_hull) to find the min/max area approximately\